-Turkey remains a significant buyer of Iranian oil.
-In 2011, it purchased about 200,000 bpd, but it subsequently reduced those buys and Turkey has maintained a Section 1245 NDAA sanctions exemption.
+Turkey remained a significant buyer of Iranian oil during the period of extensive sanctions and is likely to increase purchases now that sanctions on Iran have been lifted.
+In 2011, Turkey purchased about 200,000 bpd, but it subsequently reduced those buys and Turkey maintained a Section 1245 NDAA sanctions exemption.
 Turkey is Iran's main gas customer via a pipeline built in 1997.
 During the pipeline's construction, the State Department testified that Turkey would be importing gas originating in Turkmenistan, not Iran, under a swap arrangement, and the State Department did not determine that the project was a violation of ISA.
-Even though direct Iranian gas exports to Turkey through the line began in 2001-with additional such exports through a second pipeline built in 2013-no ISA sanctions have been imposed, possibly because the State Department views the line as crucial to the energy security of Turkey.
+Even though direct Iranian gas exports to Turkey through the line began in 2001-with additional such exports through a second pipeline built in 2013-no ISA sanctions were imposed, possibly because the State Department views the line as crucial to the energy security of Turkey.
 Prior to the EU decision on October 15, 2012, to bar sales of Iranian gas to Europe, Turkey was also the main conduit for Iranian gas exports to Europe (primarily Bulgaria and Greece).
-Turkey is expected to resume prior levels of economic interaction with Iran after Implementation Day, although the rate of such resumption might lag due to political disputes over Syria and other regional issues.
+Still, the rate at which Turkey increases economic interaction with post-sanctions Iran might be slow due to political disputes over Syria and other regional issues.

 Earlier, press reports accused Turkey's Halkbank of settling much of Turkey's payments to Iran for oil or natural gas with shipments to Iran of gold.
-U.S. officials testified on May 15, 2013, that Turkey is not paying for its gas imports from Iran with gold, but that the gold going from Turkey to Iran consists mainly of Iranian private citizens' purchases of Turkish gold to hedge against the value of the rial.
+U.S. officials testified on May 15, 2013, that